IBMStreams/sample.starter_notebooks/README.md

 - [Streams-KafkaBasicSample application](#KafkaBasicSample):  demonstrates how to create a Streams Python application that connects to a Kafka cluster.
 - [Streams-KafkaParallelSample application](#KafkaParallelSample):  connects to a Kafka cluster by using a consumer group and uses partitioned parallel processing of fetched messages.
 - [Streams-PMMLScoringSample application](#PMMLScoringSample): perform scoring with a Predictive Model Markup Language (PMML) model and view the results.
+- [Streams-SPLToolkitsTutorial](#SPLToolkitsTutorial): demonstrates how to discover toolkits and python packages, shows how to integrate SPL toolkit operators in your topology
 [See below](#howto) for how to add these notebooks to IBM Watson Studio or IBM Cloud Pak for Data.